Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

-Cognitive scientists distinguish~\citep{botvinick2001conflict} \textit{habitual} versus \textit{controlled} processing, where the former corresponding to default behaviors, whereas the latter require attention and \textit{mental effort}.
-Daniel Kahneman introduced the framework of fast and slow thinking~\citep{kahneman2011thinking}, and the \textit{system 1} and \textit{system 2} styles of processing in our brain.
+\paragraph{System 1 and System 2.} Cognitive scientists distinguish~\citep{schneider1982automatic, redgrave2010goal, botvinick2001conflict, botvinick2001evaluating, mozer2001rational, bargh1984automatic} \textit{habitual} versus \textit{controlled} processing, where the former correspond to default behaviors, whereas the latter require attention and \textit{mental effort}.
+Daniel Kahneman introduced the framework of fast and slow thinking~\citep{kahneman2011thinking}, and describes the \textit{system 1} and \textit{system 2} styles of processing in our brain.
 Some tasks can be achieved using only system 1 abilities whereas others also require system 2 and conscious processing.
-There are also notions of explicit (verbalizable) knowledge and explicit processing (which roughly correspond to system 2) and implicit (intuitive) knowledge and corresponding neural computations.
+There are also notions of explicit (verbalizable) knowledge and explicit processing (which roughly correspond to system 2) and implicit (intuitive) knowledge and corresponding system 1 neural computations.
 The default (or unconscious) processing of system 1 can take place very rapidly (as fast as about 100ms) and mobilize many areas of the brain in parallel.
 On the other hand, controlled (or conscious) processing involves a sequence of thoughts, usually verbalizable, typically requiring seconds to achieve.
 Whereas we can act in fast and precise habitual ways without having to think consciously, the reverse is not true: controlled processing (i.e., system 2 cognition) generally requires unconscious processing to perform much of its work.
 It is as if the conscious part of the computation was just the top-level program and the tip of the iceberg.
 Yet, it seems to be a very powerful one, which makes it possible for us to solve new problems creatively by recombining old pieces of knowledge, to reason, to imagine explanations and future outcomes, to plan and to apply or discover causal dependencies.
 It is also at that level that we interface with other humans through natural language.
-And when a word refers to a complex concept for which we do not have a clear verbalizable and precise explanation (like how we manage to drive our bike), we can still talk about it, reason with it, etc. Even imagination and planning (which are hallmarks of system 2 abilities) require system 1 computations to sample candidate solutions to a problem (from a possibly astronomical number, which we never have to explicitly examine).
+And when a word refers to a complex concept for which we do not have a clear verbalizable and precise explanation (like how we manage to drive our bike), we can still name it and reason about how it relates with other pieces of knowledge, etc. Even imagination and planning (which are hallmarks of system 2 abilities) require system 1 computations to sample candidate solutions to a problem (from a possibly astronomical number, which we never have to explicitly examine).